 Some recipes call for the mint to only be used for a garnish.
 Mint flavored syrup is used instead in the actual drink.
 I like the mint in the drink.
 If you do use mint syrup, try making your own.
-Just make a simple syrup and steep mint leaves in it for 10-20 minutes.
-The more mint the better.

 Back in the 19th Century mint julep recipes called for brandy or rye.
 Either will make an excellent mint julep and if you use both Cognac and rye whiskey together, you have a Prescription Julep as mentioned in Dave Wondrich's Imbibe!: From Absinthe Cocktail to Whiskey Smash.